-path The directory in which the tables retrieved by fetchTablesFromEnsembl or the port The port to be used to connect to the Ensembl database.
+path The directory in which the tables retrieved by fetchTablesFromEnsembl or the port The port to be used to connect to the Ensembl database. species The species for which the annotations should be retrieved.

 SQLite database file generated by ${\tt ensDbFromGtf}$ are stored.